nbdnnm/RaceChrono-Display/README.md

 ![alt text](<pics/case_front.JPG>)
 ![alt text](<pics/case_back.JPG>)

-3. Then download this repo, build and upload it with Visual Studio Code with the PlatformIO plugin.
+3. Then download this repo, build and upload it with Arduino IDE with installed libs: TFT_eSPI by Bodmer and NimBLE-Arduino version 1.4.3.

 ```setRotation``` and ```onScreen``` in the main.cpp are responsible for manipulation the data on the screens.
 Play with it if you want to adjust it.